-After Faith returns in Buffy the Vampire Slayer she sneaks off for a smoke, where she is found by Spike.
+After Faith returns she sneaks off for a smoke, where she is found by Spike.
 Sharing the cigarette they discuss the potential slayers that are being trained up, going evil and Buffy.
 Their shared experiences (as well as a rather saucy comment Faith made while pretending to be Buffy that Spike had not forgotten) leads to a mutual understanding, respect and likeness for each other.

 Call the Midwife has Dr Turner and nurse Sister Bernadette, both kind, dedicated healers devoted to a common cause and very much cut from the same cloth, dubbed "Turnadette" by fandom.
 The fact that Sister Bernadette is also a devoted nun, however, means that she spends the second series torn between her love and her vows until, after a bout of TB and a lot of soul-searching, she leaves the convent and he asks her to marry him.